nanoporetech/ont_tutorial_basicqc/Static/TutorialPreamble.md

 [^2]: [roblanf/minion_qc](https://github.com/roblanf/minion_qc)
 [^3]: [a-slide/pycoQC](https://github.com/a-slide/pycoQC)

-The **`sequence_summary.txt`** file is automatically produced during base-calling with the Guppy and Albacore software.
+The **`sequence_summary.txt`** file is automatically produced during base-calling with the Guppy software.
 This summary file contains rich metadata for each sequence read produced during a run.
 These data include timestamp, pore duration, read quality, and channel information, in addition to the characteristics of the resulting DNA sequence.
 This tutorial uses this summary file for performance reasons.

 Tools such as wub [^4] utilise the **`fastq`** files for quality metrics, and other tools make extensive use of the **`fast5`** files.
 Parsing the **`fast5`** files provides additional analytical context but is much more demanding in terms of compute resource and time.
 This tutorial is lightweight and is intended to run within a few minutes on a desktop computer.